CESNET/metacentrum-user-docs/docs/computing/jobs/job-tracking.md

 ## Output of running jobs

-Although the input and temporary files for calculation lie in `$SCRACHDIR`, the standard output (STDOUT) and standard error output (STDERR) are elsewhere.
+Although the input and temporary files for calculation lie in `$SCRATCHDIR`, the standard output (STDOUT) and standard error output (STDERR) are elsewhere.

 To see current state of these files in a running job, proceed in these steps: